- Puppy sleeping arrangements

 During the day your puppy needs plenty of opportunity to be able to sleep too.

 Puppies have bursts of energy followed by frequent naps to recover – so they need somewhere comfortable and quiet to sleep, while still being close to you.
 You can set up a crate or a playpen with soft veterinary bedding in every room you are likely to spend time – or more likely you can get a bed to put in a quiet area of the room, as you will be there to supervise daytime napping.

 Many people do not like the idea of using a puppy crate – and there is no doubt they can be misused by people who use them as a way to shut their dog away for hours on end – but used properly, a crate is an invaluable training aid that can help you keep your puppy safe, simplify your toilet training, and make sure you both get some sleep in those early days of your life together.

 It is vitally important that you do it right though – and thankfully very simple.

-Leave the door open – and when you are playing with the pup, encourage them to go into the crate by their own choice – possibly to chase a toy, or to get a treat.
+You can do this during the day - and when you are playing with the pup, encourage them to go into the crate by their own choice – possibly to chase a toy, or to get a treat.
 You are teaching them that the crate is a safe and rewarding place to be.
 Don’t shut the door yet!

-Once the puppy is happy and relaxed about sleeping in the crate and going in and out of it, they can be put in there to spend the night – and for most pups this doesn’t take long at all.
-Every pup is different thought and so you need to be sensitive to your own dog and not rush this.
+Once the puppy is happy and relaxed about sleeping in the crate and going in and out of it, they can be put in there to spend the night – and for most pups this doesn’t take long at all and they should be ready on the first evening.